Juan B. Tudela: Mayor of Saipan

-1973-1973: Chairman, Boy Scouts of America Troop in Garapan

 Personal life and death

-Juan Borja Tudela was married to Antonia Lizama Masga, both would raise 9 children, help raise 15 grandchildren, and witness the introduction of 4 out of 10 great-grandchildren.
-Members of Tudela's family include members of the Sablan, Demapan, Tenorio, Aldan, and Labausa families on the island of Saipan.
+Tudela was married to Antonia Lizama Masga, with whom he had nine children.

-Tudela died of late-stage stomach cancer at Queen's Medical Center in Honolulu, Hawaii on February 2, 2013, at the age of 77.
-His remains were return to Saipan and was buried with full honors and distinction by the CNMI government at Chalan Kanoa Cemetery.
-His death and funeral set the precedent for all former members and future public servants of the CNMI government to be given full recognition by the local government at the time of their passing and burial.
+Tudela died of stomach cancer at Queen's Medical Center in Honolulu, Hawaii, on February 2, 2013, at the age of 77.
+His remains were return to Saipan and was buried with full honors and distinction by the CNMI government at Chalan Kanoa cemetery.